 More crowds gathered; clearly this was a popular place.
 When it eventually opened, we piled in and were told that without a reservation, we probably wouldn’t be able to eat here.
 We had just waited half an hour to be told THAT!
 The manager told us that as there were only two of us (sadly one of the lovely groups we got chatting to was instantly turned away), we could wait and see if anyone doesn’t turn up.

 Amazingly, some people didn’t.
 We got seats!!
 And boy, could we see why this was such a busy place.
 The food was DELICIOUS.
 The atmosphere was great, the staff friendly and quick.
 At 7,500HUF each, it wasn’t cheap – especially by Budapest standards – but all food and drink was included for the next 3 hours, and we ended up with a whole bottle of champagne on our table.
 We ate Hungarian dishes, we ate grilled steaks, I tried shark, we had delicious salads and goulash soup and traditional cakes.
 It was SO GOOD.

-On Saturday, it was time for something a little different.
+For our third day, it was time for something a little different.